2018 Spider’s Web Flash Fiction Prize

 GENERAL ENTRY CRITERIA

 - Your protagonist must be, or previously have been, human.

 - Entries of literary, suspense, science fiction, fantasy, mystery, and Gothic fiction for both adult and YA readers will be considered.

 - There is a $10 entry fee per piece so that we can pay our judge and cover our administrative costs.

-- No more than three submissions per writer will be read.
+- All entries must be made via Submittable.
+No more than three submissions per writer will be read.

 - Due to limited staff, we are unable to consider simultaneous submissions.